wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/4-integrate.md

 Power Apps lets you connect to, create, and share business apps on any device in minutes.
 You can build efficient mobile forms and apps directly from Microsoft Lists, without writing a line of code.

-Power Apps and Power Automate share a common connector framework that lets you weave in dozens of data sources that are located on premises or in the cloud.
-These data sources include Microsoft Exchange, Microsoft SQL Server, Microsoft Dataverse, Salesforce, Google, MailChimp, Twitter, and Wunderlist.
+Power Apps and Power Automate share a common connector framework.
+The framework lets you weave in dozens of data sources that are located on premises or in the cloud.
+These data sources include:

+- Microsoft Exchange
+- Microsoft SQL Server
+- Microsoft Dataverse
+- Salesforce
+- Google
+- MailChimp
+- Twitter
+- Wunderlist

 1. From a list in Microsoft Lists, select **Integrate** on the top toolbar, and then hover your cursor over **Power Apps**.